 Adding some green space to your home can liven things up.
 Turn your yard into your personal oasis by planting some flowers or setting up an archway.
 Employ a gardener or landscaper if you want to completely re-vamp your outdoor areas.
 Not only does a garden improve the appearance and value of your home, but it also gives you a calming location to entertain.
 As gardens are to individual taste, consider what kind would be the most attractive to you.
 Options include growing a patch of colorful flowers, or some herbs if you are a constant cook, or perhaps a vegetable garden to offer some relief from those expensive grocery bills.

 Quick and easy changes can definitely raise the value of your house.
-Many improvements, including new windows, or even a new roof could add beauty, value and energy efficiency to your property.
+Many improvements, including new windows, new kitchen, or even a new roof could add beauty, value and energy efficiency to your property.

 Since you spend so much of your time and energy in your house, you’ll need to be pleased with it.
 Small remodels are often just seen as a financial commitment, however they are a good investment within your emotional well being also.